BrandonSCorry/me/README.md

 #### New portfolio project in progress...

 ### Goal
- * one page layout using react with individualized design.
+ * SPA using react with individualized design.

 ### IB
  * make small side scroller JS game